-Level premiums are not fixed.
-They can change.
-If you choose level premiums, the premium is based on your age at the Plan start date.
-Where you choose to increase your cover or the Inflation Protection Benefit applies, the premium rates used to calculate premiums for the alteration will be based on the Life Insured's age at that time.
-There are a range of other reasons why your level premium may increase, including if we change our premium rates.
-Please see sections 1.3.2 and 1.3.3 below for more information.
+If you choose Variable Premiums, the premium is based on your age at the Plan start date.
+Each additional amount of cover, whether it be from the Inflation Protection Benefit or if you request to increase your cover, will be priced based on the Life Insured's age at the date of increase.
+This will generally have a higher premium rate than the original cover.

+There are a range of other reasons why your Variable Premium may increase, including if we change our premium rates.
+Please see Sections 1.3.2 and 1.3.3 below for more information.

-Where level premium 'to age 65' is shown in your Policy Schedule, premiums will change to stepped premiums on the Policy anniversary before the Life Insured's 65th birthday.
-Where level premium 'to age 70' is shown in your Policy Schedule, premiums will change to stepped premiums on the Policy anniversary before the Life Insured's 70th birthday.
+Where Variable Premium 'to age 65' is shown in your Policy Schedule, premiums will change to Variable Age-Stepped Premiums on the Policy anniversary before the Life Insured's 65th birthday.
+Where Variable Premium 'to age 70' is shown in your Policy Schedule, premiums will change to Variable Age-Stepped Premiums on the Policy anniversary before the Life Insured's 70th birthday.